DataDog/dd-sdk-ios/docs/rum_collection.md

 )
 ```

-**Note**: the `String` used for `resourceName` in both calls must be unique for the resource you are calling, so the SDK can match resource start with its completion.
+**Note**: The `String` used for `resourceName` in both calls must be unique for the resource you are calling.
+This is necessary for the SDK to match a resource's start with its completion.

-For more details and available options, please refer to the code documentation comments.
+For more details and available options, refer to the code documentation comments.

 ### RUM Actions